 When not tutoring, I enjoy spending time with my wife, our dog, and friends.
 I enjoy watching any type of sports, but I really love to watch baseball, football, and golf.
 (Our dog, Yogi, is named after the great Yogi Berra.)
 I also enjoy playing all types of sports, specifically volleyball and golf.

-South Texas College of law - Masters, Juris Doctor
+Graduate Degree: South Texas College of Law - Masters, Juris Doctor

 AP US History

 Study Skills and Organization

 Q & A

 To ask questions and listen to what the student has to say.
 Also, to observe the student's current habits and attempt to identify the strengths and weakness, and help improve the weaker areas.

 What might you do in a typical first session with a student?

 I like to ask questions and observe the student to get their baseline.
 Then I will try a few different strategies with the student to identify the best fit for the student.